 Reverse Osmosis/Filtration Method

 The reverse osmosis method is expensive and takes a lot of equipment to accomplish.
 It would be hard for homebrewers to try this method of non-alcoholic beer.
+But commercial breweries with na beer are starting to prefer it.

 The Boil-Off Method